blb-ventures/react-flat-list/README.md

 A React.js component to help render a list of components.

 The idea behind this library is to create Item Components that display a single element given a specific data type and can be reused on multiple lists.
 Or a single behavior that can accept multiple data types.
+It was inspired by [React Native FlatList](https://reactnative.dev/docs/flatlist).

 ## Install